List of awards and nominations received by Anushka Sharma

 Anushka Sharma is an Indian actress who appears in Hindi films.
-Sharma is the recipient of more than 30 awards to her credit.
+Sharma is the recipient of more than 30 awards into her credit.
 She has won three IIFA Awards and three Star Guild Awards and won the Filmfare Award for Best Supporting Actress for her performance in the 2012 romance Jab Tak Hai Jaan.
-She has received seven more Filmfare Award nominations, including Best Female Debut for Rab Ne Bana Di Jodi (2008), Best Actress for Rab Ne Bana Di Jodi, Band Baaja Baaraat (2010), NH10 (2015), and Ae Dil Hai Mushkil (2016); Best Supporting Actress for Dil Dhadakne Do (2015), and Best Actress (Critics) for Sui Dhaaga (2018).
+She has received seven more Filmfare Award nominations, including Best Female Debut for Rab Ne Bana Di Jodi (2008), Best Actress for Rab Ne Bana Di Jodi, Band Baaja Baaraat (2010), NH10 (2015), and her acclaimed performances in Ae Dil Hai Mushkil (2016); Best Supporting Actress for Dil Dhadakne Do (2015), and Best Actress (Critics) for acclaimed work in Sui Dhaaga (2018).